The problem: you have large datasets on a remote machine and want to

 On your local machine, set up your

 ssh_configto always forward a specific port for this remote host.
+It’s most convenient for this to be the same local and remote port, and it should be one that you expect to be free (for example, something in the range 49152—65535).
 I picked 8889, leaving 8888 free for a locally-running

 jupyter.
 To do this, add an entry for the remote host in